zidingz/h2o-3/h2o-docs/src/product/data-science/algo-params/treatment_column.rst

 Description
 ~~~~~~~~~~~

 Use this option to specify a treatment column.
 The column specifies information about group dividing.
-The data must be categorical and has two category: ``0`` means the observation is in control group ``1`` means the observation is in treatment group.
-The group selection should be randomly selected before experiment.
-The groups should have similar size.
+The groups should be randomly selected before the experiment begins and should have similar sizes.

+The data being used must be categorical and have two categories:

+- ``0`` means the observation is in control group
+- ``1`` means the observation is in treatment group

-Uplift DRF currently support only one treatment and one control group.
+Uplift DRF currently supports only one treatment and one control group.

 **Notes**: